Has your recent college graduate landed their first job yet?

 Another parent expressed guilt that maybe she was “too hands-off” and now it is hurting her daughter’s chances of landing an internship.

-Parents tell us that their grads are STUCK, and want to know how to help them.
+Parents tell us that their college grads are STUCK, and want to know how to help them.

-Grads could be 3 months or 3 years after graduation and they are struggling.
+Grads could be 3 months – or 3 years – post-college and they are struggling to find a job.

-They might have had a short-term internship post-graduation or an entry-level job for a few months, but things did not work out.
-Or they may have been a strong student with good college involvement and internship experience, but now they can’t motivate and seem depressed after months of rejections or lack of progress on their job search.
+Recent grads might have had a short-term internship post-graduation or an entry-level job for a few months, but things did not work out.
+Or they may have been a strong student with good college involvement and internship experience, but now they seem stuck, can’t motivate themselves, and seem depressed after months of rejections or lack of progress on their job search.

-According to Dr. Julia Turovsky, a clinical psychologist who specializes in the treatment of anxiety and mood disorders in young adults, this is a common challenge.
+According to Dr. Julia Turovsky, a clinical psychologist who specializes in the treatment of anxiety and mood disorders in young adults, seeming to be stuck is a common challenge.
 She shares,